bplmaps/cartinal/guides/critical-intro-to-data/session-1/README.md

 * Look at a map and make a good guess about what kinds of computer data went in to producing it
 * Understand what kinds of special features are found in *geospatial* data
-* Explain why we need to be careful about the view of the world that is presented in a data set
+* Explain why we need to be careful about the view of the world that is presented in a map and in a data set

 ## Let's get started!